o0lit3/dish/README.md

 Logic blocks are represented by a colonized list of arguments followed by any other Block type, as in `:x[...]` or `:x:y(...)`, returning a data type corresponding to the encapsulatng Block type.
 A Logic block may have no arguments, but still must be preceded by a single colon character as in `:(...)`.
 All arguments passed to a Logic block are locally scoped.

-If a user-defined Logic block conatins only a single argument and has been invoked on a Hash or an Array, then the entire Hash or Array is passed as that argument; when the user-defined Logic block contains multiple arguments and has been invoked on a Hash or an Array, then each Hash or Array item is passed as an individual argument.

 In cases where naming arguments is overkill, **dish** also supports default variables in regards to Logic Blocks, where `$1`, `$2`, ...`$n` are the first through nth arguments to the Logic block, `$0` is the entire argument Array, and `$_` is the object on which the Logic block is invoked.

 For example, `dish -e 'a=[1, 2, 3]; a.map:n:i(n+a.(i+1))'` can be rewritten as `dish -e '[1, 2, 3].map:($1+$_.++$2)'`, outputting `[3, 5, 3]`, which is the sum of each item (`n` or `$1`) plus the next item (`a.(i+1)` or `$_.++$2`), where the last array item gets summed with the nonexistent 4th item (null).